erxes/erxes/README.md

 <img src="https://s3.amazonaws.com/erxes/github/features-transparent.png" width="400" align="right" style="max-width: 50%">

 - **100% free & sustainable** erxes offers a sustainable business model in </br> which both developers and users win.
 Fair-code is like open source software, but better.
-- **100% customizable** Our fair-code nature and plugin architecture provide unlimited customization and lets you meet all your needs, no matter how specific they are.
+- **100% customizable** Our fair-code nature and plugin architecture provide unlimited customization and let you meet all your needs, no matter how specific they are.
 - **100% privacy** We've designed the erxes platform to retain complete control over your company's sensitive data with no third-party monitoring.
 - **100% in control** With the erxes platform, you are in control of your experiences.
 You can build any experience you want, where all the channels your business operates on are connected and integrated.